Corporate governance and compliance - Unfair prejudice claims and derivative actions

 Unfair Prejudice Claims

-Unfair prejudice claims are rooted in Section 994 of the Companies Act 2006.
-This provision allows shareholders to petition the court when a company's affairs are conducted in a manner that's unfairly prejudicial to their interests.
+Section 994 of the Companies Act 2006 allows a shareholder to petition the court if the company's affairs are being conducted in a manner that is unfairly prejudicial to the interests of members generally or some part of its members.

 • Withholding dividends without justification